JHodgkins/MSP1-Fundraising-Group/README.md

 -  Implement a map generation widget to identify the location of events and embed a google map for users to plan their route to the event.

 ## Testing
-Due to the size of the testing document, it has been seperated into a seperate [TESTING](docs/testing/TESTING.md) document.
+The testing document has been seperated into a seperate [TESTING](docs/testing/TESTING.md) document.

 ## Technologies used
 A list of all technologies and software and online resources used to create the website.